Thayer Home

 Second floor: The original plan of the second floor is intact, containing three bedrooms, two bathrooms and a study, all around a central stair hall.

 West of this original part the hall was extended into the addition; providing access to two large bedrooms, three bathrooms, a dressing room, linen storage and a service stair.
-Third floor: In the original area the plan was altered by the raising of the later roof over the western additions.

-More Details of the Interior.
+More Details of the Interior:

 HISTORY

-The flat plain plateau of West Point, New York, has long been considered the most important strategic location since the Revolutionary War.
+The flat plain plateau of West Point, New York, has been considered the most important strategic location since the Revolutionary War.
 Fortress West Point was built there during the Revolutionary War and was never captured by the British.

 During the Revolutionary War, “Continental soldiers built forts, batteries and redoubts and extended a 150-ton iron chain across the Hudson to control river traffic.”
 Washington moved his headquarters there.